Gushel-Mukai varieties: Periods of Gushel--Mukai varieties

-\begin{exam}[GM fourfolds containing a $\tau$-quadric surface] A $\tau$-quadric surface $Q$ in $ \Gr(2,V_5)$ is a linear section of a $\Gr(2,V_4)$ for some $V_4\subset V_5$; its class in $\Gr(2,V_5)$ is $\sigma_1^2\cdot \sigma_{1,1}=\sigma_{3,1}+\sigma_{2,2}$.\ If $X$ is a GM fourfold containing $Q$, one computes as above (see \cite[Section~7.3]{dim2}) that the intersection form on the rank-3 sublattice $\langle\gamma^*\sigma_{1,1},\gamma^*\sigma_2 ,[Q]\rangle$ is given by the matrix
+\begin{exam}[GM fourfolds containing a $\tau$-quadric surface] A $\tau$-quadric surface $Q$ in $ \Gr(2,V_5)$ is a linear section of a $\Gr(2,V_4)$ for some $V_4\subset V_5$; its class in $\Gr(2,V_5)$ is $\sigma_1^2\cdot \sigma_{1,1}=\sigma_{3,1}+\sigma_{2,2}$.\ If $X$ is a GM fourfold containing $Q$, one computes as above (see \cite[Section~7.3]{dim2}) that the intersection form on the rank 3 sublattice $\langle\gamma^*\sigma_{1,1},\gamma^*\sigma_2 ,[Q]\rangle$ is given by the matrix

-whose discriminant is $10$.\ This time however, the period of $X$ belongs to the hypersurface $\cD'_{10}$ and GM fourfolds containing a $\tau$-quadric surface form a dense subset of $\wp_4^{-1}(\cD'_{10})$.\ According to Theorem~\ref{th32}, these fourfolds, like those containing a $\sigma$-plane, are all rational, but this can be seen directly by projecting $X$ from the $\P^3$ spanned by $Q$. \end{exam}
+whose determinant is $10$.\ This time however, the period of $X$ belongs to the hypersurface $\cD'_{10}$ and GM fourfolds containing a $\tau$-quadric surface form a dense subset of $\wp_4^{-1}(\cD'_{10})$.\ According to Theorem~\ref{th32}, these fourfolds, like those containing a $\sigma$-plane, are all rational; this can also be seen directly by projecting $X$ from the $\P^3$ spanned by $Q$. \end{exam}

 \begin{exam} The GM fourfolds constructed in Example~\ref{ex36} were shown in \cite{hs} to fill out a dense subset of $\wp_4^{-1}(\cD_{20})$. \end{exam}